Di Bella et al. 2020 - Augusta Meat, Milk, and Seafood Metals

 - Batch 2 auto-fetched ingest, 2026-05-25.
 The wishlist filename targeted cow-milk/infant-formula inorganic arsenic, but the actual paper reports meat, raw milk, and seafood occurrence data; it is not a formula source.

 - Speciation: As and Hg concentrations are total/unspecified measurements.
-Risk calculations estimate inorganic arsenic fractions and methylmercury relevance, but the measured concentration table is not speciated iAs or MeHg.
+Risk calculations estimate inorganic arsenic fractions (2 percent of total As in seafood, 70 percent in terrestrial foodstuffs per EFSA) and treat methylmercury as the relevant Hg form in fish, but the measured concentration table is not speciated iAs or MeHg.

-- Market/geography: this is a local polluted-area dataset from Southern Italy and should not be pooled silently with general-market US or EU benchmark data.
+fish-marine-predatoryin addition tofish-marine-non-predatoryfor the seabream and mullet samples. - Market/geography: this is a local polluted-area dataset from Southern Italy (Augusta-Melilli-Priolo Site of National Interest) and should not be pooled silently with general-market US or EU benchmark data.

 Page history